WFTS-TV: As an ABC affiliate

 Another consequence of WFTS replacing WTSP (channel 10) in ABC's affiliate lineup was that it had a more centrally located transmitting facility, which then-ABC president Bob Iger cited as a positive in the switch.
-That meant that the network would no longer have had a coverage gap between Tampa and Fort Myers, which had been filled by WWSB (channel 40) in Sarasota since its 1971 sign-on.
-Coinciding with the Scripps-ABC pact, ABC notified WWSB that it would be terminating its affiliation; though no reason was given by the network, WWSB cited conversations with ABC officials who described it as essential to the broader deal when the Sarasota station petitioned to deny channel 28's license renewal.
+That meant that the network would no longer have had a need to affiliate with WWSB (channel 40) in Sarasota, which had aired ABC programming since its 1971 sign-on.
+WWSB had become an ABC affiliate because WTSP's signal did not reach Sarasota.
+However, this had become less necessary on technical grounds with high cable television penetration in the Sarasota area, while WFTS-TV's signal reached Sarasota.
+Coinciding with the Scripps-ABC pact, ABC notified WWSB that it would be terminating its affiliation; though the network gave no reason for its decision, WWSB cited conversations with ABC officials who described it as essential to the broader deal when the Sarasota station petitioned to deny channel 28's license renewal.
 WWSB ended up winning its battle with ABC and signed a new affiliation contract in March 1995.

-On December 12, 1994, WFTS became the market's ABC affiliate, WTSP switched to CBS and WTVT joined Fox; that same day, WFTS launched local news and broke ground on the Tampa studio.
-Most of WFTS' syndicated programs were then acquired by WTVT and WTTA, which also aired Fox Kids in the market.
+On December 12, 1994, WFTS became the market's ABC affiliate, WTSP switched to CBS, and WTVT joined Fox; that same day, WFTS launched local news and broke ground on the new Himes Avenue studio.
+Most of WFTS's syndicated programs were then acquired by WTVT and WTTA, which also aired Fox Kids in the market.

-WFTS was briefly the local over-the-air broadcast partner of the NHL's Tampa Bay Lightning, airing four Lightning games produced by the Sunshine Network during the 2002–03 season; by way of the NHL on ABC, WFTS broadcast the team's appearances in both the 2004 and 2022 Stanley Cup Finals.
-An East Coast traffic hub and the station group-wide graphics operation for Scripps were established at Tampa in 2009, as an open floor was available at the WFTS facility.
+WFTS was briefly the local over-the-air broadcast partner of the NHL's Tampa Bay Lightning, airing four Lightning games produced by the Sunshine Network during the 2002–03 season.
+An East Coast traffic hub and the station group–wide graphics operation for Scripps were established at Tampa in 2009, as an open floor was available at the WFTS facility.